 The participants of the Abortion Access Hackathon share a few code projects designed to protect reproductive rights in a hostile political climate.

-“The Lean Resistance,” with Jason Putorti and Jen Aprahamian from Resistbot (preview)
+“The Lean Resistance,” with Jason Putorti and Jen Aprahamian from Resistbot (coming soon)

 The creators of Resistbot talk about the importance of lowering barriers to civic engagement.